unrealwork/axibase-collector/jobs/jmx.md

 ![JMX Viewer](https://axibase.com/wp-content/uploads/2014/06/jmx_viewer.png)

-## Troubleshooting
+## Ignored MBean Attributes

-The JMX job ignores MBean attributes that raise an error when retrieving the value, for instance, if the attribute cannot be serialized or unmarshalled.
-For such attributes the Viewer displays empty values whereas series and properties commands ignore them from being sent to ATSD.
+The following MBean attributes are ignored from Viewer and commands:

+* Attribute value cannot be obtained due to a processing error: <br>- UnsupportedOperationException<br>- UnmarshalException<br>- ReflectionException<br>- RuntimeOperationsException<br>- InstanceNotFoundException
+* Attribute value is NaN (Not a Number) for numeric attributes in case of **series** command. <br>NaN can occur, for example, on division by zero.

+### Attrubute Error Debugging

-To view MBean attributes ignored due to an error, enable debugging for **MBeansInfoExtractor** class:
+To view attributes ignored due to processing errors, enable debugging for **MBeansInfoExtractor** class:

 ```xml
 <logger name="com.axibase.collector.model.jmx.MBeansInfoExtractor" level="DEBUG">